NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Rune Giant.md

 abilities_mid:
   - name: ""
   - name: "[[Bestiary Ability Glossary/Reactive Strike|Reactive Strike (Special)]]"
-    desc: "`pf2:r`  The rune giant gains an additional reaction at the beginning of each of their turns that they can use only for a Reactive Strike.\n"
+    desc: "`pf2:r`  The rune giant gains an additional reaction at the beginning of each of their turns that they can use only for a Reactive Strike.\n\n* * *\n"

 attacks:
   - name: ""